Sign Up

 Veterans with service-connected disabilities are eligible for tax breaks and discounts in many states.
 In most cases, the tax breaks reduce taxes by lowering the property’s assessed value.

 Veterans and their spouses may be able to save thousands of dollars at tax time.
-But, not all states offer the same tax breaks, and qualifying criteria varies by state.
+But, not all states offer the same tax breaks, and the qualifying criteria vary by state.

 Certain property tax exemptions may focus on the disability rather than on the applicant’s status as a veteran; other exemptions may be dependent on having a Department of Veterans Affairs-rated disability.
-Veterans may also need to register for tax benefits in some states and recertify their eligibility annually.
+Veterans may also need to register for tax benefits in certain states and recertify their eligibility on an annual basis.

-State tax laws are always subject to change.
+State tax laws are subject to change at any time.

 Discuss your state’s tax exemptions for the current tax year with a professional to make sure the past year’s exemptions or other tax benefits apply in the current tax year.